dhirajpatra/google_app_script_html_form/README.md

-# google app script save data by html form
+# Saving data by Google App Script with html form
 How to use Google App Script to save the data into google spredsheet

 ### Follow the steps